mkoeppel/Optimizing_CNN/README.md

 - batch_size: 300

-##### an example result from optmizing only the conv2D-layers for 30 generations with a population size of 20:
+##### an example result from optimizing only the conv2D-layers for 30 generations with a population size of 20:
 ![alt text](https://github.com/mkoeppel/Optimizing_neural_nets/blob/main/Conv2D_opt_output.png)